 Next, you need to mount it.
 There are two ideal ways to do that.

 The one I do at home is on a moveable mounting bracket, connected to solid studs in the wall.
 Why not a fixed bracket?
 Because if this is a multi-purpose workout space, there might be times when you want the TV at standing eye level, and other times when you want it lower.
 When you are cycling, it sure it nice to be down in the aero or tuck position and not have to strain your neck up to see the screen.
-I use a bracket made by Mount-It (here on Amazon) that can lower down several inches when I am riding on my bike, but tucks back up flush in the wall for when I run on the treadmill.
+I use a simple swiveling mountain bracket that goes in to the wall studs (here on Amazon) that can move several inches when I am riding on my bike, but tucks back up flush in the wall for when I run on the treadmill.

 If you really want to change the game, Vivo makes a mobile TV cart, a tripod design, that you mount your TV to.
 It is surprisingly sturdy, and the great thing is you can move it from room to room, or entirely out of the way when you are not using it.
 It actually holds a TV up to 65 inches.
 You can check it out here on Amazon.